nebunebu/nix-config/README.md

 > These configs are always evolving so the READEME.md
 > may not accurately reflect the codebase.
 >
-> Don't expect to be able to clone this repo and use
+> Don't expect to be able to clone this repo and use.
 > Not having the key for sops-nix will prevent you from
 > doing so.